 Comment: FWF membership is communicated on the website of Albiro, leaflets and tenders.
 This communication adheres to the FWF communication policy.
-Issues concerning on-garment communication that were found during the previous Brand Performance Check had been resolved.

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 6.2 Member company engages in advanced reporting activities No Good reporting by members helps to ensure the transparency of FWF's work and shares best practices with the industry.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 6.2 Member company engages in advanced reporting activities Published Performance Checks, Audits, and other efforts lead to increased transparency Good reporting by members helps to ensure the transparency of FWF's work and shares best practices with the industry.
 Member company publishes one or more of the following on their website: Brand Performance Check, Audit Reports, Supplier List.
-0 2 0
+1 2 0